bantolov/RhetosWorkshop/Day1/day1.md

 3. Develop a Rhetos application for bookstore management:
-   Continue your work on the application created earlier (see above in “Development environment setup and the first application”) and write new DSL scripts that specify new entities and relations:
+   Continue your work on the application created earlier (see above in “Development environment setup and the first application”) and write new DSL scripts that specifies new entities and relations:
     * Implement all examples from the article
       "[Data model and relationships](https://github.com/Rhetos/Rhetos/wiki/Data-model-and-relationships)"
       (simply read and copy the code snippets).